Larry Cox Music Biography

 Cox/Arkin collaborated again on the playful "Expose Yourself," featured in the HBO-TV film "Hardbodies II."
 Cox/Bill Purse scored again with "Stop and Think” singles by "Fire on Blonde" on Atlantic Records and Michele Goulet on Island Records.
 Both renditions of "Stop and Think" were an instant hit at radio and in East and West Coast dance clubs.
 The songs also attacked the TV airwaves, airing on "Miami Vice," "Two on the Town," "All My Children," "Entertainment Tonight,” "General Hospital" and “All My Children.”

 Cox/Curtin scored again with “Love A.P.B.” and “Inside Information,” in the full-length feature film, “Suds II.”
 Cox/Curtin later wrote and produced three 60-second radio spots for GTE, “The Cool Zone,” airing on KTWV-FM; “Summer All Year Long,” airing on KLYT-FM, KFWB-AM and KRTH-FM; and the “Toll Wars,” airing on KNX-AM and KFWB-AM radio.
-These commercials became the highest-rated radio spots in the company’s history, mightily boosting GTE’s brand.
+These commercials became the highest-rated radio spots in the company’s history, mightily boosting GTE’s brand, prior to that company's merging with Bell Atlantic to form Verizon.
 Cox/Goodwin later wrote and produced another set of highly rated GTE radio spots, which aired on Los Angeles Spanish-language stations.

-Currently, Cox is the CEO and Founder of Cox International, an L.A.-based music production-publishing and talent management company.
+Currently, Cox is CEO and Founder of Cox International, a Nashville-based music production-publishing and talent management company.
 Cox and his A&R staff - and team of industry scouts – are looking for talented young solo artists and bands to manage, produce and shop for recording deals in alt-rock, contemporary R&B-pop and country-Crossover pop.
 Visit the contact section to fill out a submission form for Artist Management or Production Services Inquiry.